clarinsi/geobert/README.md

 To train a new model, use code similar to the `train_bcms.py` script.
 Training and dev data is supposed to be in a tab-separated (lat, lon, text) triple format, each message in one line.

+The `alternative` folder provides an alternative implementation of the same script, with largely the same functionality.

+The `pretrain_constrained` folder provides code to pre-train a BERT model from scratch.
+We used this code as a basis for our constrained submissions, but for real-world applications outside the limitations of a shared task you may rather want to use the unconstrained models referenced above.

 ## Citing

 Please cite the following paper if you use the models or code: